 Welcome to the Scripps Orbit and Permanent Array Center

-The Scripps Orbit and Permanent Array Center (SOPAC) has served a large community of users, starting in 1991, with a focus on the analysis and archiving of precise GPS data/metadata and data products.
+Scripps Institution of Oceanography's Orbit and Permanent Array Center (SOPAC) has served a large community of users, starting in 1991, with a focus on the analysis and archiving of precise GPS data/metadata and data products.
 Today, SOPAC also refers to our research group, using geodetic and seismic data for a wide range of projects in geodesy, geophysics, surveying and engineering.

 Current SOPAC News

 - New Publication: "Transient deformation in California from two decades of GPS displacements: Implications for a three‐dimensional kinematic reference frame" by Emily Klein, Yehuda Bock, Xiaohua Xu, David Sandwell, Dorian Golriz, Peng Fang and Lina Su, Journal of Geophysical Research Solid Earth, https://doi.org/10.1029/2018JB017201

 - SOPAC computed coseismic offsets for the Ridgecrest earthquakes July 4 and 6, 2019.

 Currently, SOPAC provides several community services:

 - SOPAC GARNER archive of GNSS, seismic and meteorological data/metadata and data products (username: anonymous; password: your e-mail address)